JosephusPaye/match-common-formats/README.md

 ### Match with a single matcher

-The following example shows how to match a peice of text with a single matcher:
+The following example shows how to match a piece of text with a single matcher:

 ```js
 import { match, matchIpAddress } from '@josephuspaye/match-common-formats';